Where's Your Special Place?

 Our fireplace is working daily now, and the big winter jersey is out of the closet for the first time this season: the front side of winter, time to settle in for the weeks ahead.
 Outside time has to be tempered with the right clothes.
 Have you noticed that the stars seem more sparkly on the cool nights?

 Winter time is a time for telling stories.
-Do you have a story you’d like to tell?
+Do you have a story you'd like to tell?
 Send an article in an e-mail.
-We’ll look at publishing your story in this magazine.
+We love highlighting your efforts here and on Instagram @naturalgoodbye.

 In Joy, Becky

-NZ Conservation: The balance of protection and promotionby Shelley Guy
+NZ Conservation: The balance of protection and promotion

 In 1894, MP Thomas Kelly wrote: The best way of dealing with the forest-covered land was to utilise it for agricultural purposes.
 The forest trees if not cut down and utilised would simply rot the best way of using the land was to get it under grass as speedily as possible and to get the population on it.

-Yet during the second half of the 18oo’s a few progressive people were beginning to recognise the need to preserve New Zealands flora and fauna.
-In part because it was becoming noticeable how quickly and destructively the land was being cleared (over 20% of the bush had been cleared between 1830 and 1868), but also because people were beginning to recognise the uniqueness of New Zealands native flora and fauna.
+Yet during the second half of the 1800's a few progressive people were beginning to recognise the need to preserve New Zealand's flora and fauna.
+In part, because it was becoming noticeable how quickly and destructively the land was being cleared (over 20% of the bush had been cleared between 1830 and 1868), but also because people were beginning to recognise the uniqueness of New Zealands native flora and fauna.

-In 1868 Canterbury MP Thomas Potts speech to parliament attempted to promote conservation with regard to our forests.
-In the 1870s and 1880s Julius Vogel (then Premier) tried to use legislation to curb deforestation and set up forest reserves.
-Unfortunately economics saw these initiatives scrapped within a few years.
-Early legislation such as the Thermal Springs Districts Act 1881, the Land Amendment Act 1884, and the Land Act 1892 were more concerned with ways to attract tourists (and make money) rather than preserving New Zealand’s fragile flora and fauna.
+In 1868 Canterbury MP Thomas Potts's speech to parliament attempted to promote conservation with regard to our forests.
+In the 1870s and 1880s, Julius Vogel (then Premier) tried to use legislation to curb deforestation and set up forest reserves.
+Unfortunately, economics saw these initiatives scrapped within a few years.
+Early legislation such as the Thermal Springs Districts Act 1881, the Land Amendment Act 1884, and the Land Act 1892 was more concerned with ways to attract tourists (and make money) rather than preserving New Zealand's fragile flora and fauna.